 When will excess use charges start?

-Irish Water has confirmed that the first bills for excess usage will be issued after 1 January 2022.
+The first bills for excess water usage will be issued after 1 January 2022.

 You can read more on the household water conservation charge in the frequently asked questions on water.ie.

-The person who actually gets water and/or wastewater services from Irish Water is liable to pay any charges due.
+The person who actually gets water and/or wastewater services from Irish Water is liable to pay any excess use charges.
 This means that the occupier of the property is liable for the excess use charge.

-If you own a property, you are presumed to be the occupier, unless it is proven otherwise.
+If you own a property, it is presumed that you are the occupier, unless it is proven otherwise.

 If you rent a property, you are the occupier.

-Property owners have to provide information to Irish Water on the occupiers of the property within 20 days of the start of a tenancy.
+Property owners must provide Irish Water with information on the occupiers of the property within 20 days of the start of a tenancy.